Skip to content

 return ontologies

-serialize_facts(g, **kwargs)
+serialize_graph(graph, **kwargs)

-Store a graph with facts in the filesystem.
+Store an RDF graph in the filesystem.

 Parameters: